-As a side note, the British use the term “biscuit” just to mess up us Americans, who think of biscuits as a flaky Southern bread that’s served with butter or sausage gravy.
+As a side note, the word “cookie” is derived from the Dutch word kwoekjes, meaning “little cake” (anglicized to “cookie” by the early 1700s).
+The British use the term “biscuit” just to mess up us Americans, who think of biscuits as a flaky Southern bread that’s served with butter or sausage gravy.
 No, actually “biscuit” is derived from Latin’s “bis coctus” or “twice baked” referring to a hard cake given to Roman armies in their rations.
 Hardtack, biscotti, mandelbrot, and zwiebacks are all from this lineage, and later small cakes and delicate wafers were added to this family of biscuits.
 The things you learn writing a blog…

 Ahem…back to my point…